 Ayers Basement Systems has been serving Ada, Kent County, MI friends, neighbors and family since 1981.
 We know that fixing a home is more than just a home to them.
 It's where their family lives and memories are made.
 Which is why we take our jobs seriously, and treat our customers as we would want to be treated.

 So whether you have leaking cinder block walls, cement slab with water coming through it, bowing foundation walls, or a humid crawl space, we can help fix it.
 We've worked in Ada, MI for years and years, and would be honored to fix your home too.

 Ayers Basement Systems is also expert at fixing foundations and uneven concrete that may need to be lifted back into place.

 These can all be signs of a foundation problem within the soils of the home.

 The good news is, there's a way to fix it.
 Our team of foundation experts uses a slew of products made specifically for fixing foundation problems.
-They've been tested and certified to last to simplify your life and let you get back to the things you enjoy doing instead.
+They've been tested and proven to last to simplify your life and let you get back to the things you enjoy doing instead.